Hundreds Volunteer In Search Of Missing Wisconsin Mother Ashley Miller

-MINNEAPOLIS (WCCO) – About 300 people gathered in northwest Minnesota Sunday in search of a mother who went missing on Sept.
+MINNEAPOLIS (WCCO) – About 300 people gathered in northeastern Minnesota Sunday in search of a mother who went missing on Sept.
 23.

-Ashley Miller, 33, was last seen near the Lake Lena community, just 24 miles away from Hinkley.READ MORE: MN Sees More Deer Collisions In November Compared To Other Months
+Ashley Miller, 33, was last seen near the Lake Lena community, just 24 miles away from Hinkley.READ MORE: COVID In MN: 34 More Deaths As Positivity Rate, Daily New Cases Keep Climbing

 “She’s all about family, especially her four beautiful kids, her mom, brother and sister who miss her tremendously,” said Carrie Miller, Ashely Miller’s aunt.